Respawnsive/Apizr/README.md

 - ```CrudEntityAttribute``` above the api entity, with ```modelEntityType``` parameter set to the mapped model entity type
 - ```MappedCrudEntityAttribute``` above the model entity, with ```apiEntityType``` parameter set to the mapped api entity type

-If you get access to both entities, it doesn't matter wich one you decorate, just do it for one of it (if you decorate both, it will take the first found).
+If you get access to both entities, it doesn't matter witch one you decorate, just do it for one of it (if you decorate both, it will take the first found).
 If you don't get any access to the api entities, just decorate your model one with the ```MappedCrudEntityAttribute```

 From here, let's write: